BigelowLab/cs2018/README.md

 - Create a website/webapp to organize, visualize, and distribute data collected from sensors all over Maine

 ## Other information
 The Bigelow summer internship program offers students the opportunity to live in Boothbay and work in a dynamic, cutting-edge research environment.
-The program runs for 10 weeks from **May 29th—August 3th**.
+The program runs for 10 weeks from **May 28th—August 2th**.

 Interns will be provided with a **stipend** and **housing** (at our new [Residence Hall](https://www.bigelow.org/about/residence-hall.html)).

 ## How to apply

-Send an email to Kevin (kguay@bigelow.org) by **Sunday, November 12th** with:
+Send an email to Kevin (kguay@bigelow.org) by **March 1** with:

 1. **Cover letter** (a brief statement describing why you would be an excellent fit for this internship)
 2. **Resume**